mvolkmann/blog/src/deno.md

    `insert into dogs values('Comet', 'Whippet');`
 1. Query the "dogs" table by entering `select \* from dogs;`

-Here is a Deno program that interacts with the pets database.
+Here is a Deno program in a file named `cotton_demo.js` that interacts with the pets database.

 ```ts
 import {connect} from 'https://deno.land/x/cotton/mod.ts';